Arondight/bsdfts/README.md

 ## ABOUT

-This is a port of the fts library on FreeBSD to Linux.
+Porting of fts on FreeBSD to Linux

 ## USAGE